bahadirbulut/apache_beam_handson_udemy/README.md

-# Apache Beam | A Hands-On course to build Big data Pipelines
+# Apache Beam A Hands-On course notes
 Build Big data pipelines with Apache Beam in any language and run it via Spark, Flink, GCP (Google Cloud Dataflow).

 <a href='https://www.udemy.com/course/apache-beam-a-hands-on-course-to-build-big-data-pipelines/'>Course Link</a>